-Link attributes are important for your website ranking in search results.
-Google’s Webmaster Guidelines put strong emphasis to use link attributes in your content, so don’t ignore them.
+Link attributes are important for your website ranking in the search results.
+Google’s Webmaster Guidelines put strong emphasis to use link attributes in your content, don’t ignore them.
 If you like this post then don’t forget to share with other people.
 Share your feedback in the comments section below.

 - How Much Monthly Bandwidth Is Required For Website Visitors

 - 5 Essential WordPress Plugins That A New Website Needs